MysteryBlokHed/BetterDiscordPlugins/plugins/MsgHook/README.md

 Return a string if the message was modified, and return nothing if it was not.

+You can use `e.type` to check whether the message was newly sent or edited.
+It will be `0` for a new message and `1` for an edited one.

 ## Examples

 ### Say Hi